Katamarayudu: Production

 After the release of his previous film Sardaar Gabbar Singh (2016), Pawan Kalyan announced that he would remake Tamil film Veeram (2014) in Telugu with S. J. Surya as a director, despite the fact that the Tamil film was already dubbed and released in Telugu as Veerudokkade.
 The title of the film was announced as Katamarayudu named after the song sung by Pawan from the film Attarintiki Daredi (2013).
 However, in a sudden turn of events, Suryah left the project to concentrate on acting assignments as he was the main villain of the upcoming móvie, Spyder, and he was replaced by Kishore Kumar Pardasani, collaborating with Pawan for the second time after Gopala Gopala (2015) while Soundarrajan, who was the cinematographer, was replaced by Prasad Murella.
 The film began its shoot on 24 September in Secunderabad.

 Soundtrack

 The music was composed by Anup Rubens and released by Aditya Music.

-Reception

-Great Andhra in its review called the music as a total letdown and one of the most disappointing works of Anup and probably one of the weak albums in Pawan Kalyan's career, if not the weakest.
+Great Andhra in its review called the music as a total letdown and one of the most disappointing works of Anup and probably one of the weakest albums in Pawan Kalyan's career, if not the weakest.
 However, Karthik from Milliblog found it "a simple, likeable commercial album by Anup."

-Kathi Mahesh critically reviewed the movie and called it "a badly written film" with "a predictable screenplay".
-He also said that the movie was sexist and has a lot of derogatory comments against women.
-Soon after, he was trolled online and cyberbullied with abuses and threats on his Facebook wall, allegedly by Pawan Kalyan's fans.